jignesht24/Aspnetcore/JWTAuthentication/Readme.md

 ```
 ### Summary
 JWT is very famous in web development.
 It is an open standard which allows transmitting data between parties as a JSON object in a secure and compact way.
 In this article, we learn how to generate and use JWT with ASP.net core application.

-You can view or download the source code from the GitHub link here. ()